-##When I first arrived in Spain about twelve years ago, generally speaking the only vegetarian option was tortilla or grilled vegetables or bizarrely a tuna fish salad!
+##When I first arrived in Spain about fourteen years ago, generally speaking the only vegetarian option was tortilla or grilled vegetables or bizarrely a tuna fish salad!
 Thankfully, there’s been some re-education on that one and now Valencia boasts a host of good vegetarian & vegan restaurants.
 However, as I am one of those less enlightened people who will still look forward to a sizzling roast, or eat meat if it is in front of me, I am neither a vegetarian, flexitarian nor a dedicated carnivore.

 I can understand all the reasons for giving up meat, but am caught between worrying about intensive farming and nostalgia for traditional animal farming and a love of fine cheeses!
 Therefore, I am relieved to find I have been released from my state of purgatory by a new movement called Reducetarian.
 A term coined to encompass a non-profit organization dedicated to reducing consumption of meat, eggs and dairy for a healthier lifestyle & decreasing the carbon footprint and the suffering of animals.